Naga issue: NSCN(IM) sticks to demand for separate flag, constitution | Law-Order

 - India

-The NSCN(IM) on Sunday said that under no circumstances it would forego the demand for a separate flag and ‘Yehzabo’ (constitution) to achieve a final solution to the vexed Naga political issue.
+The NSCN(IM) has said that it would not forego the demand for a separate flag and ‘Yehzabo’ (constitution) in any circumstance to achieve a final solution to the vexed Naga political issue.

 The Isak-Muivah faction of the National Socialist Council of Nagalim (NSCN-IM), which is holding peace talks with the government for over two decades, said it attaches great importance to the Naga flag and constitution as part of the solution.

-“Thus, the NSCN(IM) affirmed that under no circumstances it can forego these core issues that symbolised the Naga national identity,” the organisation said in a statement.
+“Thus, the NSCN(IM) affirmed that under no circumstances it can forego these core issues that symbolised the Naga national identity,” the organisation said in a statement on Sunday.

 The NSCN(IM) and the Centre signed a framework agreement in 2015 to find a solution to the political issue.